Five top tips for Clearing success

 • Are there placement or study abroad options?

 Don’t be tempted to skip your student life research either.
-Lower entry requirements might be tempting but it’s important to enjoy where you study.
-Take a scroll through socials to get a feel for a uni’s campus, accommodation, facilities and nightlife.
-Does it seem like your sort of place?
+Lower entry requirements might be tempting, but it’s important to enjoy where you study.
+Scroll through our socials to get a feel for our campuses, accommodation, facilities and nightlife.

 3 - Keep an open mind